gitpod-io/retired-gatsby-website/src/blog/gitpod-launch.md

 When coming from an issue, Gitpod understands you want to fix it, so you’ll get a fresh local branch and the commit message is prepared with a reference to the issue.

 Starting a workspace from a pull request will open in code-review mode.
-The list of changes are opened on the left so you can easily go through the changes and open diff editors on the right.
-Of course you can comment within the IDE and even submit your code review.
+The list of changes is opened on the left so you can easily go through them and view the details in diff editors on the right.
+Of course, you can comment within the IDE and even submit your code review.

 Even if you prefer your local machine for development, being able to do [deep code reviews](/blog/when-code-reviews-lgtm) in a browser is a great way to improve your workflow.